All links go directly to official Trenton, Nebraska government websites.

 Regular MeetingsPublic Sessions

 The village is situated near the scenic Lake McConaughy, a popular destination for outdoor activities such as fishing, boating, and camping.
 Economically, Trenton has a strong agricultural base, with many residents involved in farming and livestock production, contributing to the local economy.
-Historically, Trenton was established in the late 19th century and has maintained its agricultural roots while fostering a sense of community among its residents.
+Historically, Trenton was established in the late 19th century and has maintained its agricultural roots while building community among its residents.
 The village is governed by a board of trustees, with current members including Mayor Tami D. McGowan and trustees like Scott H. McGowan and David J. Lentz, who work to support the needs and development of the community.

 Jail & Inmate Records